-During FY17, procedures were put in place to reconcile the detail balance between the Police and Accountant on an ongoing basis.
+With the new Town Accountant coming on board beginning in FY2018, procedures were put in place to reconcile the detail balance between the police and accountant on an ongoing basis.

 BANK ACCOUNTS AND ACTIVITIES

 Public funds for the Town should be held in the custody of the Treasurer.
 Boards, commissions, and others not excluded by law of the Town should not have their own federal tax identification number and bank accounts.
 Monies received are general fund monies unless for an allowable, specified purpose.
 These receipts are then available for appropriation before funds can be distributed.
 Through discussions with management, several accounts were noted that were not in the custody of the Treasurer and expenditures from these accounts were not going through the Town's authorization process.
 Spending funds outside of the internal controls of the Town increases the risk of noncompliance with laws and regulations.